There can’t be many cyclists out there who don’t want to be able to ride a little bit faster.

 So, how can you apply this to your riding?
 If you’re running a 2x setup, try to use the big ring as much as possible.

-If you’re using a 1x setup, consider running a larger chainring up front, paired with a wider range cassette out the back.
+If you’re using a 1x drivetrain, consider running a larger chainring up front, paired with a wider-range cassette out the back.

 The only caveat is not to forget about your chainline.
 Cross-chaining also increases friction because the chain has to bend to simultaneously reach each part of the system.

-So, running extreme gear combinations, like the big-big or small-small, isn’t optimal either.
+So, running extreme gear combinations, such as the big-big or small-small, isn’t optimal either.

 In summary, use bigger cogs wherever possible and try to use your front shifting to keep your chain in the middle of your cassette, and more of your watts will reach your back wheel.

-Now this one is unfortunately not free, but as far as bike parts go, tyres are relatively cheap, so we think it warrants being included on this list.
+Now this one is unfortunately not free, but as far as bike parts go, tyres are relatively cheap, so we think it warrants being included on the list.

 The difference in rolling resistance between durable, puncture-proof training tyres and thin, supple tyres designed for racing can be huge.

-Now, unless you’re doing short time-trials or hill climbs on good roads, we’d probably caution against going out and purchasing the absolute fastest tyres out there because these often have very little puncture protection.
+Now, unless you’re doing short time-trials or hill climbs on good roads, we’d probably caution against purchasing the absolute fastest tyres out there because these often offer very little puncture protection.

 The smart thing to do is to read the independent reviews on BikeRadar and choose a tyre that has the right balance of speed, comfort, weight and puncture resistance for your type of riding.

-Tubeless setups, for example, can be faster because they eliminate the need for inner tubes, which are a source of rolling resistance because energy is lost when they deform.
+Tubeless tyres, for example, can be faster because they eliminate the need for inner tubes, which are a source of rolling resistance because energy is lost when they deform.

-Latex inner tubes, for example, have long been known to offer less rolling resistance than standard butyl ones, and though they’re slightly more expensive, they’re a quick and easy upgrade for your race bike.
+TPU and latex inner tubes, for example, have long been known to offer less rolling resistance than standard butyl ones, and although they’re slightly more expensive, they’re a quick and easy upgrade for your race bike.

-Look around at the front end of any modern superbike and one thing they nearly all have in common is a lack of exposed cables at the front end.
+Look at the front end of any aero road bike, and one thing they nearly all have in common is a lack of exposed cables at the front end.

 Despite their small size, gear and brake cables can cause a surprising amount of aerodynamic drag.
 This is because circular or spherical objects are what an aerodynamicist would call ‘bluff bodies’.